How ADHD And Dopamine Are Connected?

 Pharmacology

 Stimulant medications are often the first-line treatment and have the strongest evidence for reducing core symptoms.
 Non-stimulant medications are also effective for many individuals.
-But this can only be prescribed by the psychiatrists
+But this can only be prescribed by the psychiatrists.

 Therapies